Oddadmix/llm-arabic-instruct-gen/README.md

 - `--chunk-overlap`: Overlap between text chunks (overrides config)
 - `--max-pages`: Maximum number of pages to process (overrides config)

+**Note**: When `--max-pages` is not specified, all pages in the PDF will be processed.
+Use this option to limit processing for large documents or for testing purposes.

 ### QA Generation Options

 - `--questions-per-chunk`: Number of questions to generate per chunk (overrides config)